Lyithdonea/Data/README.md

 * Greatness7 - extensive assistance with mesh fixing and optimization, scripting help
 * Greybeard - Better Clothes
 * HedgeHog12 - lens flare effects
+* Heinrich - Basis for the Velothi underworks set
 * Hemaris - provided the animation reference for the Serow
 * IceFireWarden - I Lost My Love For You text
 * Idaho Virtualization Laboratory - Goat skeleton